Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 b Change this hunter b Mark another two of the to a new type. basic [[moves]] as advanced.

-b Create a second hunter to b Erase a used Luck mark play as well as this one. from your playbook.
+b Create a second hunter to b Erase a used [[Luck]] mark play as well as this one. from your playbook.

-b Retire this hunter to safety. b Erase a used Luck mark from your playbook.
+b Retire this hunter to safety. b Erase a used [[Luck]] mark from your playbook.

-b Resolve your first encounter. [[The Keeper]] makes the next mystery about this event, and should try to answer all remaining questions about it during the mystery (although there are sure to be new threads to investigate after\...)
+b Resolve your [[First Encounter]]. [[The Keeper]] makes the next mystery about this event, and should try to answer all remaining questions about it during the mystery (although there are sure to be new threads to investigate after\...)

 ![](media/image11.png){width="6.0in" height="9.0in"}